HeySkidee/practice/fuck it.md

 ---

 I think I can do anything in any amount no matter it's interesting or not.
-I don't need anything. not even food.
+I don't need anything. not even food or coffee.

 ---